-The School of Computing and Information Sciences (SCIS) maintains a data center, research and instructional labs, and computer classroom facilities.
-These facilities are housed in the Engineering and Computer Science (ECS) and PG6 Tech Station buildings on the Modesto A. Maidique Campus located in Miami, Fl.
-The facilities are maintained by a dedicated professional IT support staff as noted in the staffing section below.
-You can obtain assistance by emailing firstname.lastname@example.org or visiting our Technical Support office in ECS 258 during business hours.
+The Knight Foundation School of Computing and Information Sciences maintains a data center, research and instructional labs, and computer classroom facilities.
+These facilities are housed in the Computing, Arts and Science Education (CASE) (Formally Engineering and Computer Science (ECS)) and PG6 Tech Station buildings on the Modesto A. Maidique Campus located in Miami, Fl.
+The facilities are maintained by a dedicated professional IT support staff.
+You can obtain assistance by emailing firstname.lastname@example.org or visiting our Technical Support office in CASE 258 during business hours.

-The School of Computing and Information Sciences operates numerous laboratories for use by its students in Computer Science and Information Technology programs.
-Each lab computer typically contains a standard Windows 7 image that contains the necessary instructional support software.
-The SCIS has dedicated servers for student files and/or computing service.
-Each student is given a default file storage quota of 25 GB of file storage space which can be increased based on instructor feedback.
+The Knight Foundation School of Computing and Information Sciences operates numerous laboratories for use by its students in Computer Science and Information Technology programs.
+Each lab computer typically contains a standard Windows 10 image that contains the necessary instructional support software.
 Available for instruction is a virtual node computing system hosted on multi-core servers, utilizing VMware, Xen and Virtual box for virtualization.
 Students can log-in remotely into several Linux and Solaris file and computer servers.
-The lab provides students tables to utilize their own laptops, large LCD displays where students can connect their laptops to collaborate with others, and connect to the campus network via campus WiFi services.
+The lab provides students with tables to utilize their own laptops, large LCD displays where students can connect their laptops to collaborate with others, and connect to the campus network via campus WiFi services.

 Internet access is available from all FIU student residence halls, off-campus access is available via private ISP to Linux/Unix student file systems and computer servers 24/7 via ssh, sftp or scp.